Token Approval Security: The Permission That Drains Wallets

 Read the approval before you sign it

-TxnGuide intercepts every MetaMask approval and explains it in plain English โ who's asking, what they're getting access to, and whether the amount is unlimited.
+GuardianAI intercepts every MetaMask approval and explains it in plain English โ who's asking, what they're getting access to, and whether the amount is unlimited.
 Free Chrome extension.

-Get TxnGuide โ It's Free
+Get GuardianAI โ It's Free